-Currently, we are applying these proteomics technologies to determine protein modifications associated with cancer for early detection and monitoring therapeutic effects as well as developing novel methods to study protein modifications that will have major implications for human health.
+Currently, Dr. Zhang is applying these proteomics technologies to determine protein modifications associated with cancer, which well help for early detection and improved monitoring of therapeutic effects.
+She is also developing novel methods to study protein modifications that will have major implications for a wide range of health issues.

 Zhang, H., Li, X. J., Martin, D. B., and Aebersold, R. Identification and quantification of N-linked glycoproteins using hydrazide chemistry, stable isotope labeling and mass spectrometry.
 Nature Biotechnology (2003) 21:660.